 Jul 7 • 2021

-But why are we so obsessed?
+But before we begin we really want to emphasize how ✨ MAGICAL ✨ we think a well executed motion shot is.
+So, why are we so obsessed?
 Well, motion and pour shots help guide our eye within a frame, strengthen and connect our composition, and create a dynamic and vibrant photo.
 Basically, we love seeing something that should be in motion captured in a still frame.

 Plus, it just looks, like…really pretty. 😍

 Trust us when we say holding your camera *while* drizzling caramel on a cake usually doesn’t end well.
 Save yourself the sticky mess and pop that camera up on a tripod!
 Don’t have one yet?
 Grab our go-to tripod right here.
 Or, simply set your camera on a chair or pile of books for an easy hack!